Customers in front of a market hall in Uzbekistan

 Copyright© ingalatvia, via flickr, CC BY-SA 2.0

 Yet the general environment for private sector activity remains difficult.
-Potential investors are deterred by the strict state controls on the banking system, limited access to credit, lengthy approval procedures, lack of legal certainty and an inadequate infrastructure.
+Potential investors are deterred by factors such as the continuing strong presence of the state in many economic sectors, lengthy approval procedures, a lack of legal certainty and inadequate infrastructure.

 Development potential

-The country's young population can be regarded as another asset.
-Almost 60 per cent of the population is under the age of 30.
-If educational opportunities are improved, the Uzbek economy would be able to draw on a plentiful supply of relatively well-trained labour.
+The country’s young population can be regarded as another asset.
+If educational opportunities are improved, the Uzbek economy would be able to draw on a plentiful supply of well-trained workers.